webrecorder/pywb/README.rst

 ---------------------------

 Users are encouraged to fork and contribute to this project to keep improving web archiving tools.

-A few key features are high on list of priorities, but have not yet been implemented, including:

-* Url Exclusion System

-* UI Improvements

 If you are interested in contributing, especially to any of these areas, please let us know!